Bharathrajzero/Surakshak-Android/README.md

 ---

 ## 📜 License

-This project is open-source under the [MIT License](LICENSE).
+This project is licensed under the MIT License © 2026 Bharath Raj, AlphaGroup.

 ---

-Developed with ❤️ by the Alpha Group.
+Developed with ❤️ by the Bharath raj.